G-CN15ZEDBMM

 The jungle of Chazuta Peru

-Story of my connection with Chazuta and Amazonia
+Story of my connection with Chazuta & the Amazonia

 My family lives in the North East of Peru, in the jungle of Chazuta working with cacao by the immense Huallaga river in a indigenous village traditionally known for its ceramics.
 Chazuta is protected by the mountains of the eastern Andes and the protected forest “Cordillera Escalera” those beautiful mountains looks in blue tones in the evenings.